Jesus lover | Zach’s wife | dog-mom to Riley & Millie

 youth pastor | creative | food enthusiast | blogger/writer

-These are the words that come to mind when describing my life and who I am.
+These are the words and phrases that come to mind when describing my life and who I am.

 Cystic fibrosis is a genetic disease that creates a salt and water imbalance throughout the body causing the body’s mucus to become thick and sticky.
 This creates a breeding ground for bacteria, blocks airways in the lungs, and blocks the pancreas from not secreting enzymes and insulin; and without enzymes and insulin, the body can’t digest food or break down sugar, resulting in low nutrients to the body and abnormal blood sugars.

 It’s never an easy battle to face.
-I have had several hospitalizations where I would be on IV antibiotics to combat harsh infections; and sometimes even come home with the IV’s and be on them for up to 8 weeks (3-4 per day).
-My hospitalizations and at-home IV therapy has gotten in the way of ministry, school, work, and every day life.
+I have had several hospitalizations where I would be on IV antibiotics to combat harsh infections, and sometimes even come home with the IVs and be on them for up to 8 weeks (3-4 per day).
+My hospitalizations and at-home IV therapies have gotten in the way of ministry, school, work, and everyday life.
 I have had to cancel plans last minute and stay indoors to prevent infections.

 But the medications are not the only part of managing cystic fibrosis.
 It can and will take a toll on my mental health.
 BUT JESUS.

 This is where my Lord becomes my Lord AND Savior.
 If it weren’t for Jesus, my life would be dramatically different.
 I wouldn’t have a firm foundation and the truths to stand on when I’m at my weakest.
 Don’t get me wrong, I miss it sometimes (more often than not) and in my weakness the enemy tries to have a field day with my mind.
 But if you do not read any further into my story, I stress this the most JESUS IS THE STRENGTH THAT YOU NEED TO STAND ON.
 Even when you feel like you have nothing left, hold on to Him.